stevenvar/OCaLustre/README.md

 The OCaml language is extended with Lustre "nodes".
 These nodes can be viewed as synchronous functions, which run at every instant.
 An instant is the atomic unit of time at which a node computes outputs from inputs.

-Inputs and outputs are considered as data flows, i.e. flows of values that can change through time.
+Inputs and outputs are considered as data flows, i.e. streams of values that can change through time.
 For example, the constant 2 is considered as the flow 2,2,2,2,...

-Here is an OcaLustre node that takes two flows a and b, and produces a flow c that is the sum of a and b :
+Here is an OcaLustre node that takes two streams a and b, and produces a stream c that is the sum of a and b :

 ```ocaml
 let%node example (a,b) ~return:(c) =